dlr-ve-esy/charging-ontology/docs/scenarios.md

 to parking are a strong starting point to implement its associated commitments in BFO.
 Since the structure of the foundational ontology used in that particular project is significantly different, we are not taking over 100% the SPARQL implementation of the questions.
-Some parking questions were excluded because they are beyond the scope of this ontology and not becasue they are irrelevant.
-One example is "Is it accessible by disabled people, and if so how many parking spots are for disabled vehicles?"
+Some parking questions like "Is it accessible by disabled people, and if so how many parking spots are for disabled vehicles?" were excluded because they are beyond the scope of this ontology and not because they are irrelevant.

 ### Competency questions